McDonald’s Struggles as Global Sales Dip and Profits Drop

 Price Hikes Hit Big Macs

-Back in May, Mcdonald’s made it public knowledge that Big Macs are now 21% pricier than they were in 2019.
+Back in May, McDonald’s made it public known that Big Macs are now 21% pricier than they were in 2019.

 Rising Costs Across the Menu